civol/HDLRuby/README.md

 ```

-As it can be seen in the above examples, in HDLRuby::High, any construct is
+As it can be seen in the above examples, in HDLRuby, any construct is
 an object and therefore include methods.
 For instance, declaring a signal
 of a given `type` and direction (input, output or inout) is done as follows,
 so that `direction` is actually a method of the type, and the signal names